Revised December 18, 2000.

 All non-budgeted expenses must be presented to the Board of Directors for approval prior to obligating the Club.

-At least once every two (2) years and/or whenever there is a change in the office of the Treasurer, the annual report is to be audited by an internal Audit Committee.
+At least once every three (3) years and/or whenever there is a change in the office of the Treasurer, the annual report is to be audited by an internal Audit Committee.
 It is not a requirement under these bylaws that an external auditor be appointed, however this may be done if deemed necessary by the Board of Directors.

 The Audit Committee shall be appointed by the President with the concurrence of the Board of Directors.
 The committee members should hold no other office in the Club and should not have been involved in spending any Club funds during their year of service on the Audit Committee.

 The Treasurer shall submit all books, cancelled cheques, bank statements, deposit slips and paid and unpaid bills along with the annual report and the budget to the Audit Committee.
-The Committee shall complete its task and report back to the Board of Directors by the next scheduled Board of Directors’ meeting.
+The Committee shall complete its task and report back to the Board of Directors as requested.

 7. EXECUTION OF DOCUMENTS

-All legal documents will be signed by the President and Secretary/Membership Coordinator.
+All legal documents must be signed by a club Director.
 Corporate seal to be used when required.
 Ordinary contract may be signed by any person authorized by the board of directors.
 Any person authorized by the board of directors may buy, sell or transfer any securities of the corporation, use the corporate seal to do so.

 8. BOOKS AND RECORDS

-The board of directors will ensure that all books and records required by the corporation or any other statute or law is properly kept.
+The board of directors will ensure that all books and records required by the corporation or any other statute or law are properly kept.

 9. MEMBERSHIP

-Membership will consist of directors, officers, other individuals or businesses as admitted by the board of directors.
+Membership will consist of directors and other individuals as admitted by the board of directors.

-(b) Membership Requirements Prospective members shall apply to the Club for membership through submission of an official application form and shall at the same time submit the annual membership fee.
-Those joining after September 30 of a calendar year shall be considered to have paid up their membership fees through to the end of the following calendar year.
+(b) Membership Requirements: Prospective members shall apply to the Club for membership through submission and shall at the same time submit the annual membership fee electronically or by including a non post-dated cheque along with the membership form to the Membership Secretary.

-All members in good standing shall enjoy the privileges of membership in the Club including the right to vote, the right to hold office as described in section 3 and a subscription to Moto Desmo.
+(c) All members in good standing shall enjoy the privileges of membership in the Club including the right to vote and the right to hold office as described in section 3.

-Membership in the Club is for one year.
+(e) Membership in the Club is annual for a period of one year from the date of payment.
 Continued membership shall be dependent upon annual renewal and payment of all dues, assessments and/or charges.

-(c) Dues Annual dues, assessments and other charges shall be determined by a majority vote of the Board of Directors.
+(f) Dues: Annual dues, assessments and other charges shall be determined by a majority vote of the Board of Directors.
 Membership includes both the member and his/her spouse and son/daughter living in the same household.
-The membership year begins March 1.
-No other fees are payable except for special events or as set by the board of directors by majority vote and ratified by the members at the annual or other general meeting.
+Voting and club matters is restricted to the person paying dues.

-(d) Arrears Any member who falls into arrears with the Club beyond March 31 in any calendar year shall not receive any membership benefits until membership dues are paid in full.
+(h) Arrears: Any member who falls into arrears with the Club shall not receive any membership benefits until arrears are paid in full.

 Any member whose membership in the Club has lapsed for non-payment of dues shall be returned to active status after payment of dues and any applicable re-instatement charges.